Skip to main content

 Progress

-You can't make progress if you lack the courage to face up to problems head on.
+You can't make progress if you lack the courage to face the truth.

-Enter the Danger: Dedicate time to prepare your mind to embrace the pain in identify uncomfortable the problems that are worth solving.
+Embrace the Danger: Dedicate time and mind to address uncomfortable truths.
 Approach these situations with courage, empathy and a genuine desire to improve rather than assigning blame.

 1. Prepare mentally.
 Remind yourself that addressing the uncomfortable issue is ultimately in the best interest of the team/organization, even if it feels risky in the moment.